Custom Puzzle from a Photo: From Upload to Finished Jigsaw

 What is a Custom Puzzle from a Photo?

 A custom puzzle from a photo is a personalized jigsaw printed from a photograph you provide.
-The image is UV-printed at high resolution onto puzzle-grade card stock, die-cut into interlocking pieces, and shipped in a custom gift box with the same photo printed on the lid.
+The image is printed at high resolution on puzzle-grade card stock die-cut into interlocking pieces, and the puzzle ships in a custom gift box with the same photo printed on the lid.
 The result is a one-of-a-kind keepsake nobody else has, because the source photo is yours.

 At Giftenova, the Custom Jigsaw Puzzle Personalized Gift with Box accepts JPG and PNG uploads through the personalization form on the product page.
 Four piece counts are available: 99 Pieces with Tube, 100 XL Pieces with Box, 500 Pieces with Box, and 1000 Pieces with Box.